ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 * to receive an alert when a vulnerability scan detects a known security issue on a running software component
 * verifiable proofs on build process and build environment with all supplier tiers to ensure end to end build quality and security

-There is no standardized way to:
+SCITT provides a standardized way to:

 * provide a tiered and transparent framework that allows for verification of integrity and authenticity of the integrated software at both component and product level before installation
 * notify software integrators of vulnerabilities identified during security scans of running software